Picking up your dog poop, not the most pleasant of topics but as 24% of the UK population are dog owners, there are some things we need to know.

 The contents are then broken down by microorganisms in the anaerobic digester which produce methane to fuel the light.
 He calls it the ‘K9 Bio System’.
 Harper estimates that 10 bags of dog waste will power a lamp for two hours.
 In response to his unique method, people have contacted him from all over the world to help address the dog waste and plastic problem.

-“I reckon that conservatively 1 in 5 dogs are having their poo picked up in plastic bags.
+He said, “I reckon that conservatively 1 in 5 dogs are having their poo picked up in plastic bags.
 Dog poo goes straight to landfill and becomes a major contributor to the methane gas that comes out of landfill,”

 “But we grab the methane at source, and don’t transport the waste or send it to an incinerator that gobbles up even more energy.
 And it’s also a big reducer of the plastic bag problem.
 I want to see this idea spread around the world and make a significant contribution to the reduction of greenhouse gases – as well as the problem of dog poo on our shoes.”